vekr0w/NodeJS-Homework/README.md

 Node application that returns the current weather and time in a given city.

 To run this application you would first need to download/clone the source code from this repository.
-You need a recent nodeJS version.
-(It was tested on v17.4.0)
+You only need a recent nodeJS version.
+(It was tested on v17.4.0).
+There are no other dependancies.

 You can run the file by entering the desired city as the value of this variable. `exports.city = "Bulgaria";`